TonyBUK/AoC/2015/Day24/readme.md

 **C**

-Slightly faster than the C++ solution, and many orders of magnitude faster than the Python.
+Comparable to the C++ solution, and many orders of magnitude faster than the Python.
 This does finally highlight one of the more annoying aspects of C.  Because in this solution, it's non trivial to pre-calculate the total number of permutations to expect, we have to keep growing a RAM buffer to store this.
 This is what std::vector does under the hood for us in C++, but in C, we have to do it by hand.
 The approach is basically:

     IF we're about to overflow the RAM buffer
       Create a new RAM buffer twice the size of the old one